 There are no areas or districts that are particularly dangerous in Munich, but the area around the Munich Central Train Station is pretty unpleasant with a lot of drunk people on weekends.

 Conclusion: Munich is generally safer than Berlin both for visiting and living.

 Munich vs Berlin for Tourism

 Both Munich and Berlin are popular travel destinations in Germany, attracting millions of visitors every year.
 Munich is known for Oktoberfest, the largest beer festival in the world, traditional Bavarian costumes (Lederhosen and Dirndl), beer gardens, its old town, fairytale castles, BMW museum, and its proximity to the Alps and beautiful lakes.
 Berlin, on the other hand, is a much younger city than Munich and suffered a lot during and after WWII.
 You can still find the remains of the Berlin Wall as a reminder of the city’s history.
 Berlin is the capital of Germany where the Bundestag is located.
 It is open to visitors and I highly recommend visiting it.
 Other attractions of Berlin are the Brandenburg Gate, the famous Museum Island, and the TV tower on Alexanderplatz.

 If you have enough time, I recommend visiting both Berlin and Munich as they are completely different cities and both have a lot to offer.
 You can start by staying a couple of days in Munich, and then continuing to Berlin.
+I highly recommend using popular travel apps in Europe to help you save time and money when traveling in Germany.
 It is very easy to get from Munich to Berlin and below I will explain how and provide step-by-step instructions.